Covariance-Controlled Adaptive Langevin Thermostat for Large-Scale Bayesian Sampling: Introduction

-The ``thermostat'' idea, which is widely used in molecular dynamics~\cite{Frenkel2001,Leimkuhler2015b}, was recently adopted in the Stochastic Gradient Nos\'{e}-Hoover Thermostat (SGNHT) by Ding et al.~\cite{Ding2014} in order to adjust the kinetic energy during simulation in such a way that the canonical ensemble is preserved (i.e. so that a prescribed constant temperature distribution is maintained).
-In fact, the SGNHT method is essentially equivalent to the Adaptive Langevin (Ad-Langevin) thermostat proposed earlier by Jones and Leimkuhler~\cite{Jones2011} in the molecular dynamics setting (see~\cite{Leimkuhler2015a} for discussion).
+The ``thermostat'' idea, which is widely used in molecular dynamics~\cite{Frenkel2001,Leimkuhler2015b}, was recently adopted in the stochastic gradient Nos\'{e}--Hoover thermostat (SGNHT) by Ding et al.~\cite{Ding2014} in order to adjust the kinetic energy during simulation in such a way that the canonical ensemble is preserved (i.e. so that a prescribed constant temperature distribution is maintained).
+In fact, the SGNHT method is essentially equivalent to the adaptive Langevin (Ad-Langevin) thermostat proposed earlier by Jones and Leimkuhler~\cite{Jones2011} in the molecular dynamics setting (see~\cite{Leimkuhler2015a} for discussions).

 Despite the substantial interest generated by these methods, the mathematical foundation for \mbox{stochastic} gradient methods has been incomplete.
-The underlying dynamics of the SGNHT~\cite{Ding2014} was taken up by Leimkuhler and Shang~\cite{Leimkuhler2015a}, together with the design of discretization schemes with high effective order of accuracy.
+The underlying dynamics of the SGNHT method~\cite{Ding2014} was taken up by Leimkuhler and Shang~\cite{Leimkuhler2015a}, together with the design of discretization schemes with high effective order of accuracy.
 SGNHT methods are designed based on the assumption of constant noise variance.
-In this article, we propose a Covariance-Controlled Adaptive Langevin (CCAdL) thermostat, that can handle parameter-dependent noise, improving both robustness and reliability in practice, and which can effectively speed up the convergence to the desired invariant distribution in large-scale machine learning applications.
+In this article, we propose a covariance-controlled adaptive Langevin (CCAdL) thermostat, that can handle parameter-dependent noise, improving both robustness and reliability in practice, and which can effectively speed up the convergence to the desired invariant distribution in large-scale machine learning applications.

 The rest of the article is organized as follows.
 In Section~\ref{sec:Bayesian_Sampling}, we describe the setting of Bayesian sampling with noisy gradients and briefly review existing techniques.
-In Section~\ref{sec:Adaptive_Langevin}, we construct the novel Covariance-Controlled Adaptive Langevin (CCAdL) method that can effectively dissipate parameter-dependent noise while maintaining the correct distribution.
+Section~\ref{sec:Adaptive_Langevin} considers the construction of the novel CCAdL method that can effectively dissipate parameter-dependent noise while maintaining the correct distribution.
 Various numerical experiments are performed in Section~\ref{sec:Numerical_Experiments} to verify the usefulness of CCAdL in a wide range of large-scale machine learning applications.
 Finally, we summarize our findings in Section~\ref{sec:Conclusions}.